valentina2509/blockchain-social-media-authenticator/README.md

 To install the project, follow these steps:

-Clone the repository: git clone https://github.com/valentina2509/blockchain-social-media-authenticator.git Install the dependencies: pip install -r requirements.txt Configure the system: cp config.example.py config.py and modify config.py as needed Run the system: python main.py
+Clone the repository: git clone https://github.com/valentina2509/blockchain-social-media-authenticator.git

+Install the dependencies: pip install -r requirements.txt OR pip3 install -r requirements.txt

+Configure the system: cp config.example.py config.py and modify config.py as needed

+Run the system: python main.py OR python3 main.py

 Usage

 To use the system, you can interact with it using HTTP requests.
 The following endpoints are available: